zackchase/python-wow/README.md

 # Python, so easy, wow!

-Welcome to Python So Easy Wow.
-The idea for this repo is to teach Python quickly and easily.
-Ideally, you will learn Python so quickly, it should be as fast as *you wish* a flight on Wow airlines might be.

-Many books out there aim at comprehensiveness.
-The downside is that they are boring.
+This  repo houses a collection of cheat-sheet/tutorials for teaching the basic concepts Python quickly and providing a reference when you need a refresher.

-Following our earlier efforts in [MXNet - The Straight Dope](https://github.com/zackchase/mxnet-the-straight-dope), I hope to make here a series of Jupyter notebooks which make you dangerous in Python as quickly as possible, while boring you as little as possible.
+Following my efforts on [Dive into Deep Learning](https://github.com/d2l-ai/d2l-en), I hope the notebooks in this repository will make you dangerous in Python as quickly as possible, while boring you as little as possible.
-Sometimes that will mean making tradeoffs on the Pareto-optimal front between completeness and engagingness (that favor engagingness).
+Sometimes that will mean making tradeoffs along the Pareto-optimal front between completeness, efficiency, and engagingness.
-If you disagree with our choices concerning these tradeoffs, I have a stack of phone books to sell you.

 Throughout these tutorials we are going to use Python3.
-That's mainly because given the choice, it's better to invest in skills that will be useful in the foreseeable, not in recently departed past.
+That's mainly because given the choice, it's better to invest in skills that will be useful in the foreseeable future.

-These materials are prepared (hopefully!) with help from the open source community, as course materials for the Introduction to Python and R course as part of the [MSBA program at Carnegie Mellon University's Tepper School of Business](https://analytics.tepper.cmu.edu/).
+These materials are prepared (hopefully!) with some help from the open source community, as course materials for the Introduction to Python and R course as part of the
+[MSBA program at Carnegie Mellon University's Tepper School of Business](https://analytics.tepper.cmu.edu/).

 Author: [Zachary C. Lipton](http://zacklipton.com) (& friends)